alainaledwards/ISA616-Project2-Group11/README.md

 # Overview of the Repository

 The purpose of this repository is to interact with GitHub to access the files for our second project in ISA 616.

-Below, I also include details about GitHub to help you in working in this environment.
+## Data Insight Question
+We will explore what majors have the best/worst placement results in terms of percentages and salary levels.
+This question was given to us by Mr. Kirk Bogard to inform him in his role in Development and External Relations.

 ## Contributors
 Marti Walstad and Alaina Edwards